javto/Tribler-streaming/README.md

 The first step into building a streaming application, is checking if VLC can be compiled for Android and if its source code can be modified.
 Otherwise, a different video decoding framework had to be included in the prototype.
-VLC was already available for Android, as well as its source code1 .
+VLC was already available for Android, as well as its source code.
 Later on, it is necessary to include VLC in the prototype (see Section 16.4).
 To do this, the source code is needed as well as a method to compile it into an application.
-VLC was compiled by following the guide in Appendix B. This guide was made by collecting information from different resources over the Internet, including the VLC wiki2 and several forums.
+VLC was compiled by following the guide in Appendix B. This guide was made by collecting information from different resources over the Internet, including the VLC wiki and several forums.
 The guide is also made available on Github (see Section 4.3).
 Now, VLC has been tested to work on the target device and can be modified to meet the needs of the prototype.